 Conduct.
 In an institution of this kind the regulation of conduct becomes necessary for the welfare of the group and the proper safeguard of the student.
 For this purpose a set of rules and regulations has been formulated to which the student is expected to conform.
-The desire of the School is to provide an atmosphere most conducive to reverent study and development of strong Christian character.
+The desire of the Institute is to provide an atmosphere most conducive to reverent study and development of strong Christian character.
 The regulation of behavior is directed toward this end.

 Dress.
-It is conceded to be the duty of Christian women to exercise their influence in forming a high standard of morals and manners.
+It is conceded to be the duty of Christian women to exercise their influence in forming a high standard of morals eighth of its recitations shall be subject to penalty or special and manners.
 One important factor in this matter is that of dress.
 Since the modern trend of women's dress is singularly suggestive, we urge that moderation be exercised and everything extreme avoided.
-It is our belief that vulgar clothes, which include those which are too elaborate for the occasion as well as those which are sleeveless or extremely short, are not in keeping with the Christian standard of living and therefore are not acceptable for our students.
+It is our belief that vulgar clothes, which include those which are too elaborate for the occasion as well as those which are sleeveless or extreme in style, are not in keeping with the Christian standard of living and therefore are not acceptable for our students.